Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Gi (Kimono)

-Wash after every training session in cold water and air dry.
-Avoid using bleach and high heat.
+Wash after every training session in cold water and allow to dry in the open.
+Do not use bleach and high heat for cleaning.

 Recommendations